The Camino Portugues to Santiago from Tui

 Until reaching Galicia, the Camino Portugues has some drawbacks in terms of facilities and signposting on the route, since in Portugal there are many alternative ways.
 However, once you enter Galicia, the Camino Portugues is as smooth as silk: perfectly signposted and with a multitude of services.
 Very Comfortable!

-This makes it ideal for people who, for their physical condition, need to plan short stages as well as families who travel with children and who require good infrastructure around them.
-The Camino Frances from Sarria is the only stretch of the Camino de Santiago that has so many facilities, but this one is much busier.
+This makes it ideal for people who, for their physical condition, need to plan short stages as well as families who want to do the Camino de Santiago with children and who require good infrastructure around them.
+The Camino Frances from Sarria to Santiago de Compostela is the only stretch of the Camino de Santiago that has so many facilities, but this one is much busier.

 For this reason, the road from Tui to Santiago is an excellent alternative for all those people who seek comfort but who do not want to travel the busy final stages of the Camino Frances.
 Comfort and tranquillity are what this section of the Camino Portugues offers!